mongodb/docs/source/includes/restore-job-request-documents.rst

    * - ``snapshotId``
      - :ref:`ObjectId <document-bson-type-object-id>`
-     - ID of the :term:`snapshot` to restore.
+     - ID of the snapshot to restore.